appINPP/root2data/README.md

-#root2data
+## root2data

-Repository to convert .root files to .h5 or .sqlite data format.
+A repository to convert .root files to .h5 or .sqlite data format.